 7. Dry items with care

-Obviously it's always preferable to dry outdoors in the fresh air, but if that isn't possible you can definitely achieve similar results on an airer indoors too.
-Simply make sure the room you dry your clothes in is kept very well-ventilated – just open a window – or use a dehumidifier.
-Not only will this keep musty smells at bay, it can also help to speed up the drying process.
+It's always preferable to dry outdoors in the fresh air, but if that isn't possible, you can achieve similar results on an airer indoors.
+Simply make sure that the room you dry your clothes in is kept very well ventilated – just open a window – or use a dehumidifier.
+Not only will this keep musty smells at bay, but it can also help to speed up the drying process.

-Take care not to overload your airer too, as otherwise it will be harder for air to circulate between your clothes and dry them evenly.
+Take care not to overload your airer, as this will make it harder for air to circulate between your clothes and dry them evenly.
 Split larger wash loads over two airers if needs be – you'll be far happier with the results.

-If you decide to use a tumble dryer, smaller loads are the key to better smells, so consider if there's anything that can be left to dry naturally instead.
+If you decide to use a tumble dryer, smaller loads are the key to better smells, so consider whether there's anything that can be left to dry naturally instead.

 Heated clothes airers vs tumble dryers vs dehumidifiers – discover the best and cheapest way to dry clothes indoors